fbakly/CaesarEncryption/README.md

 # CaesarEncryption
-Open terminal
+Open terminal and run the make command\n
-make
-./caesar filename key

-If you wish to encrypt use a positive key
-When you wish to decrypt use the negatice value of encryption key
+Run ./caesar and follow the instructions\n